 - i.
-Semi-Annual Investment Manager Report prepared by staff and (posted to CalSTRS.com); - ii.
-Performance Report prepared by master custodian/consultant (semi-annually); - iii.
-Business Plan prepared by staff (annually); - iv.
-Co-Investments A report on any acquisition or disposition will be presented to the Investment Committee as soon as practical after the transaction is completed.
+Semi-Annual Investment Report prepared by staff (posted to CalSTRS.com) - ii.
+Performance Report prepared by master custodian/consultant (semi-annually) - iii.
+Business Plan prepared by staff (annually)

 BOARD REVIEW

 The Board or the Investment Committee will review this policy periodically, as deemed appropriate and in keeping with its fiduciary standards.